-DC-DC Converters 2 and 5 are boost converters which can be configured to operate in different operating modes, using the register bits described in Table 77.
+DC-DC Converter 2 is a boost converter which can be configured to operate in different operating modes, using the register bits described in Table 77.

-In Switch mode, the DC-DC Converter acts as a switch between VP2 and L2 or between VP5 and L5 for Converter 2 and 5 respectively.
-The switch is enabled (closed) by setting DCn_ENA = 1.
-The switch is disabled (opened) by setting DCn_ENA = 0.
-Note that the switch voltage source on VP2 or VP5 must be >1.2V to ensure reliable operation.
+In Switch mode, the DC-DC Converter acts as a switch between VP2 and L2.
+The switch is enabled (closed) by setting DC2_ENA = 1.
+The switch is disabled (opened) by setting DC2_ENA = 0.
+Note that the switch voltage source on VP2 must be >1.2V to ensure reliable operation.

-In Boost mode, the DC-DC Converters operate as step-up converters, employing current-mode architecture, capable of powering LED lights.
+In Boost mode, the DC-DC Converter operates as a step-up converter, employing current-mode architecture, capable of powering LED lights.
 The output voltage can be higher than the input voltage, but cannot be lower.
 Different configurations of voltage feedback are available in boost mode, to control the output voltage in different ways.
-The voltage feedback mode is selected by the DCn_FBSRC register field.
+The voltage feedback mode is selected by the DC2_FBSRC register field.

-When $DCn_FBSRC = 00$, the converter's output voltage is set by two external resistors connected to FB2 or FB5.
+When DC2_FBSRC = 00, the converter's output voltage is set by two external resistors connected to FB2.
 See Section 29 for Applications Information covering the selection of suitable components.

-When DCn_FBSRC = 01, the converter uses the ISINKA pin as feedback and adjusts its output voltage in order to achieve the required ISINKA current.
+When DC2_FBSRC = 01, the converter uses the ISINKA pin as feedback and adjusts its output voltage in order to achieve the required ISINKA current.